aspect-build/workflows-images/README.md

 ### gcc

-This adds gcc & gcc-c++ on top of the minimal Workflows dependencies.
+This adds gcc on top of the minimal Workflows dependencies.

 ### docker

 This adds docker on top of the minimal Workflows dependencies.

+### kitchen-sink

+This adds docker, gcc and other deps such as `make` on top of the minimal Workflows dependencies.

 ## AWS AMIs